jguida941/-adaptive-hashmap-studio/docs/serve_mode.md

   decompress gzip responses (Python `requests` does this automatically).
 - Set `ADHASH_TOKEN=<secret>` before launching `serve` (or any `run-csv` with `--metrics-port`) to require `Authorization: Bearer <secret>` on every API call.
-The Mission Control poller and the dashboard JS honour the token when present.
+Mission Control and the dashboard JS honour the token automatically;
+  the dashboard accepts an initial `/?token=<secret>` visit and immediately removes the query parameter once it has been captured.
 - Throughput smoothing is exposed via `ADHASH_OPS_ALPHA` (default `0.25`).
 Lower values smooth more aggressively; higher values react faster.